Best Personal Loans for Students in 2025

 • Employment: Have a job or job offer that starts within six months, or have regular income

-• Credit-related factors: Debt-to-income (DTI) ratio no higher than 50% (45% in Connecticut, Maryland, New York and Vermont), no bankruptcies within the last year, fewer than six inquiries on your credit report in the last six months and no current delinquencies
+• Credit-related factors: No bankruptcies within the last three years, fewer than six inquiries on your credit report in the last six months and no current delinquencies

 It’s not a great idea to take on debt for everyday living expenses, but if you were planning on using a credit card anyway, a personal loan might be a better option.

-LendingTree Fact LendingTree helped nearly 23,000 people aged 18 to 25 get personal loans in 2023.
+leaf-icon LendingTree helped nearly 22,500 people aged 18 to 25 get personal loans in 2024.

-Student loans vs. personal loan
+Student loan vs. personal loan for students

 The biggest difference between personal loans and student loans is how lenders will let you use your money: